-As of this year the World Health Organisation (WHO) has posited ‘gaming addiction’ as its own bona-fide mental disorder.
+As of 2017, the World Health Organisation (WHO) has posited ‘gaming addiction’ as its own bona-fide mental disorder.
 But even though “persistent or recurring gaming behaviour” can have a negative or damaging impact, naming so-called ‘gaming disorder’ as an illness is one that raises many problematic questions.
 True, gaming seems to be a draw for many people seeking escape from real life, and a considerable number of these people will therefore prioritise their lives in-game.
 But is it that compulsion that makes people ill, in and of itself?
 That seems a dangerous misjudgement, and insensitive to those who know gaming as salvation from their existing issues and worries.

 Recovery of an MMO Junkie’s self-proclaimed “elite NEET” Moriko Morioka has never been able to find satisfaction in a professional lifestyle.
 For her, being a working adult was synonymous with isolation, alone in her office well into the night, and coming home exhausted to begin the whole depressing cycle over again.
 The only hope and purpose for her was online gaming, but by the time we’re introduced to her it’s been months since she last logged in.
 Work was a wall between her and the one place she felt at home and accepted.
 So she quit, like turning a light back on in her tiny world, tired to the point of tears.